NAICS Code for LLC

 Where do I find my NAICS code?

-To find your NAICS code, visit the US Census Bureau website and search for the NAICS title closest to your business.
+To find your NAICS code, use our NAICS search tool or visit the US Census Bureau website and search for the NAICS title closest to your business.
 Alternatively, you can contact the US Census Bureau at 1-888-756-2427 for assistance.

 Can I have more than one NAICS code?

 Yes.
-While most businesses only have one primary NAICS code, you can select more than one code if you have multiple business activities or products.
+While most businesses only have one primary NAICS code, you can select more than one code if you have multiple business activities or product lines for your company.
+You can research NAICS codes using our NAICS Code finder.

 Do you have to register with the NAICS Association?